About us

 Finance Specialist

 Jonathan Schuler joined Usthi in November 2023 and is responsible for finances and human resources.
 In this position he has now been able to fulfill his long-held career aspiration of working in a charitable foundation.
-Jonathan studied social work at the University of Applied Sciences in St. Gallen and then worked as a school social worker.
+Schuler studied social work at the University of Applied Sciences in St. Gallen and then worked as a school social worker.
 At the same time, he began a second Bachelor’s degree in Business Administration with a focus in Economics and Politics at the Zurich University of Applied Sciences (ZHAW).
 Since November 2018, he has been putting his acquired knowledge into practice as head of the office of the online magazine das Lamm, where he is responsible for finance and human resources.
-Jonathan Schuler also has professional experience in project management and event planning and has completed further training as a project manager (CAPM).
+Schuler also has professional experience in project management and event planning and has completed further training as a project manager (CAPM).
 He is a keen sportsman and loves to let his energy out in various sports such as snowboarding, surfing and breakdancing.

 jschuler@usthi.ch